karawoo/icetest/README.md

 Functions assume that data is structured vertically with `fieldname` as column headers, and without the other columns present in the template (`dataclass`, etc.).
 This means the data is organized differently from the layout of the data template, but is the easiest way to work with the data for testing.
-A function to transform data from the template format to the format used in these functions is on the to-do list.
+Use the `t_icedata()` function to transform data from the template format to vertical.

 ### To install: